The #Coronavirus chronicles, part 23: Learning songs in a new language #COVID19

 Is it live, or is it Memorex? #PASSSummit #PASSVirtualSummit #PASSSummit2020

-First things first — for the benefit of those who aren’t old enough to remember the old Memorex ads (and don’t understand the reference to this article’s title), here’s a YouTube link to a couple of their old ads.
-Back in those days (and yes, I am old enough to remember these ads), “is it live, or is it Memorex” was an instantly-recognized tagline, along with “Just do it,” “Have a Coke and a smile,” “Got milk?,” and “Think different” (the grammar snob in me still has a problem with that last one).
+First things first -- for the benefit of those who aren't old enough to remember the old Memorex ads (and don't understand the reference to this article's title), here's a YouTube link to a couple of their old ads.
+Back in those days (and yes, I am old enough to remember these ads), "is it … Continue reading Is it live, or is it Memorex? #PASSSummit #PASSVirtualSummit #PASSSummit2020

 The #Coronavirus chronicles, part 22: How TV could make this world a better place #COVID19